istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api/index.md

 {{< tip >}}
 Many of the Istio traffic management documents include instructions for using either the Istio or Kubernetes API (see the [control ingress traffic task](/docs/tasks/traffic-management/ingress/ingress-control), for example).
-You can even use the Gateway API, right from the start, by following the [future getting started instructions](/docs/setup/additional-setup/getting-started/).
+You can use the Gateway API, right from the start, by following the [getting started instructions](/docs/setup/getting-started/).
 {{< /tip >}}

 ## Setup